gnu-octave/bootstrap/README.md

 * Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootnhst, iboottest and (i)bootci)
 * Add capability to specify nesting in bootnhst, which will use stratified bootstrap resampling
+* Allow bootstrap to accept empty argument for bootfun (to enhance compatible behaviours with corresponding matlab function
+* Create usage guide with examples of how to apply the package functions to different problems and scenarious